harddownloader/sample_how_to_call_p2p_api/README.md

-# Python sample to use p2p api
+# Python sample to use p2p API

 ## Installing
 ```